robertzi7/Hackerrank/2020-Contests/February/Contest_Performance.md

 All links are of the form: https://www.hackerrank.com/contests/feb14/challenges/*

-Contest page shows all contests to be Difficult, however I know that is not the case.
+Contest page shows all challenges to be Difficult, however I know that is not the case.
 In general they are ordered from easiest to hardest

 Sherlock and Watson: /sherlock-and-watson, Completed